 Requesting accessible materials and textbooks

-My school district had very limited resources for assistive technology and vision impairment, so there were many times that I didn’t have access to accessible materials and textbooks in the classroom.
+My school district had extremely limited resources for assistive technology and vision impairment, so there were many times that I didn’t have access to accessible materials and textbooks in the classroom.
 In college, I have had plentiful access to accessible materials and textbooks through the assistive technology department, which is something I am very thankful for.
 I wish that my TVI had taught me how to request accessible textbooks when needed and which formats to ask for, because when I had first requested an accessible copy of a textbook I had no clue what to ask for.
 It also would have been helpful to know the process for requesting materials in advance and asking for audio description and captioning services when needed.

 - How To Request Accessible Textbooks In College